Does Vertex (VERX) Pay a Dividend? (2026)

 Does Vertex (VERX) pay a dividend?

-Vertex (VERX) currently returns little or nothing as a dividend.
+No. There is no dividend on VERX in our data and the yield is 0%.
 As of July 2026, Vertex traded at a market cap of about $2.0 billion after losing roughly 70% of its value over the prior year, even though revenue kept growing and adjusted EBITDA was rising.
 The stock now trades on a much lower revenue multiple than it did at its peak, reflecting reset growth and margin expectations.
 Whether that repricing is an opportunity or a warning depends on whether growth stabilizes and the 2026 cost plan delivers the promised savings.

 The bottom line on the VERX dividend